ppgco/ppg-core-js-sdk/README.md

 This package contains two modules "client" and "server".

-ClientSDK is for requesting push notifications ServerSDK is for sending push notifications via PushPushGo Core API [Swagger](https://linkto.swagger.pushushgo.com)
+ClientSDK is for requesting push notifications.

+ServerSDK is for sending push notifications via PushPushGo Core API [Swagger](https://linkto.swagger.pushushgo.com)